Viola-Siemens/CME-Suck-My-Duck/README.md

 Default 1, which means no debug message will be logged.
 Users can set it to 0 to output debug message.

+### ASM API Version

+Use system property `-Dcme_suck_my_duck.asm_api_version=<version>` to set ASM API version.

+Default 9, which means we use ASM API of version 9.x.
+For older versions of Minecraft (such as 1.12.2), API level operations such as ASM_9 cannot be applied, so you can set it to a lower value (suck as 5).

+### File Max Entries

+Use system property `-Dcme_suck_my_duck.file_max_entries=<size>` to set max count of stack traces in each log files.

+Default 1000, which means after every 1000 stack traces, old log file will be deleted, and new log file with 1000 stack traces will be renamed, and a newer log file with the latest stack trace will be create - when system crashes, the latest 1001 ~ 2000 stack traces will be accessible in two log files.

+### Log Wait Time

+Use system property `-Dcme_suck_my_duck.log_wait_time=<milliseconds>` to set wait time of log thread.

+Default 500, which means log file I/O will be triggered every half second.
+All cached stack traces will be logged after log file I/O.

+### Whitelist Constructor Stacktrace

+Use system property `-Dcme_suck_my_duck.whitelist_constructor_stacktrace=<str>` to set whitelist.

+Default empty string, which means all containers will be monitored if class name matches and field name matches.
+If not empty, the container will only be monitored if any line in the stack trace where the container is constructed includes the content of <str>.

+### Transform to Thread Safe

+Use system property `-Dcme_suck_my_duck.transform_to_thread_safe=true` to transform the field into a thread-safe container.

+This is NOT recommended unless you like slowness and don't want to fix the problem.

+### Inject method

+Use system property `-Dcme_suck_my_duck.inject_method=true` to switch to inject mode.

+If set, you should use `-javaagent:CMESuckMyDuck-<version>.jar=<class full name>;<method name>` and whenever this method is called, you will receive a stack trace in log files.

 ## Experiments

 Code (simulates concurrent modification):